-- Reducing the number of buses we order to simply meet expected patronage demand across the region - A general fares increase to reflect inflation levels and change in the off-peak fare discount reduction from 50% to 30% - Deferring a project to develop bus interchange and driver facilities in Porirua.
+- Reducing the number of buses we order to simply meet expected patronage demand across the Region - A general fares increase to reflect inflation levels and change in the off-peak fare discount reduction from 50% to 30% - Deferring a project to develop bus interchange and driver facilities in Porirua.

-Optimisation of our bus network design and service levels have also been considered as part of review that has delivered this RPTP.
+Optimisation of our bus network design and service levels will also be considered as part of this RPTP review.